With stoic silence by member nations at UNHRC, Pak likely to drop demand for Kashmir debate

 Pakistan had recently posted on the website of the Foreign Office the statement and even said that the list of countries would be submitted to the Indian delegation at Geneva.
 However, India is yet to receive the list.

 India has been keeping a close watch on the resolution Pakistan wants to push at the UNHRC.
 Pakistan has been seeking an urgent debate on the Kashmir issue.
-India is however confident that Pakistan will not get the required number for the same.
+India is , however, confident that Pakistan will not get the required number for the same.

 In order for Pakistan to succeed, it would need a simple majority of the UNHRC members.
 Voting would be required for a resolution or urgent debate.

 To counter Pakistan on the Kashmir issue, India has drawn out a detailed plan.
 To set the narrative against Pakistan, the external affairs minister, S Jaishankar had engaged several countries.
-India decided to go on the counter offensive and raise the human rights violations that Pakistan has been committing.
+India decided to go on the counteroffensive and raise the human rights violations that Pakistan has been committing.
 The condition of the minorities in Pakistan, violations in Pakistan occupied Kashmir are some of the issues that India would raise at the forum.

 India is confident of beating down the Pakistan narrative as many nations would come to its support.
-Some of the nations include, Japan, Australia, Nepal, Egypt among others.
+Some of the nations include Japan, Australia, Nepal, Egypt among others.

 India hopes to get maximum support during the procedural vote on the Pakistan sponsored debate on Kashmir.
 India would also look to ensure that there are minimum abstentions of nations that support India.
 In all India has so far engaged with 47 nations on this issue.